HydroModPy/HydroModPy/docs/readthedocs/source/architecture/calibration/calibration-execution-flows.rst

 Open this page when you want:

 - the high-level activity of one calibration session,
-- the main sequence between launcher, runtime preparation, and engine,
+- the main sequence between the CLI entry, runtime preparation, and engine,
 - one concrete case-level runtime example,
 - the devkit flow used to scaffold and validate new cases.

 Calibration Activity
 --------------------

-This activity view is the best entry point for the launcher-managed control flow of one calibration session.
+This activity view is the best entry point for the control flow of one calibration session driven by ``hmp run``.

 .. uml:: diagrams/calibration_activity.wsd